 The most reliable Honda Pilot model years

-Looking back at the model year comparison of the Pilot, it’s easy to see which model years to stay away from.
-Most older-model Pilots (2010 and older) have 60 or more complaints under each of their belts.
-However, the 2008 Honda Pilot receives an impressively-low number of complaints, at only 34.
+Looking back at the model year comparison of the Honda Pilot, it’s easy to see which model years to stay away from.
+Most older Pilott models (2010 and older) have 60 or more complaints under each of their belts.
+So, what’s the best Honda Pilot year?
+Well, the 2008 Honda Pilot receives an impressively-low number of complaints, at only 36.

 This is surprisingly impressive, considering the 2008 Honda Pilot’s age.
 For model years newer than 2010, you may be hard-pressed to find a Pilot without numerous problems.
-Even the almost-brand-new 2019 Pilot has received 42 complaints.
-Aside from the newest 2020 Pilot, the 2018 model receives the least complaints of any model year, at only six complaints.
+Even the more recent 2019 Honda Pilot has received 61 complaints.
+Aside from the newest 2020, 2021, and 2022 Honda Pilot models, which may take more time before problems surface due to lack of mileage on the vehicles, the 2018 model receives the least amount of complaints of any model year, with only 14 complaints.